 (5) Danzig to become a free city;

-(7) occupation and special status for the Saar under French control; (8) demilitarization and a fifteen-year occupation of the Rhineland;
+(7) Occupation and special status for the Saar under French control.

-(11) provision for the trial of the former Kaiser and other war leaders;
+(12) Provision for the trial of the former Kaiser and other war leaders.

 Within the council chamber his domineering manner, his brusqueness of speech, and his driving methods of conducting business disappeared.
 He showed patience and consideration towards his colleagues and seldom spoke until the others had expressed their views.
 It was only on rare occasions that he abandoned his suavity of address and allowed his emotions to affect his utterances.
 It was then only that one caught a glimpse of the ferocity of The Tiger.

 The future life of Europe was not their concern.
 Its means of livelihood was not their anxiety.
 Their preoccupations, good and bad alike, related to frontiers and nationalities, to the balance of power, to imperial aggrandisement, to the future enfeeblement of a strong and dangerous enemy, to revenge and to the shifting, by the victors, of their own unbearable financial burdens on to the shoulders of the defeated.